-For many years, orthopedic surgeons have relied upon stainless steel surgical fixation implants to treat patients having different types of acute orthopedic injuries.
+Orthopedic surgeons have relied upon stainless steel surgical fixation implants to treat patients having different acute orthopedic injuries for years.

-However, surgical implantation is just one step in an otherwise intricate as well as a complex process of developing and using a Stainless-Steel orthopaedic implant.
+However, surgical implantation is just one step in an otherwise intricate as well as a complex process of developing and using a Stainless-Steel orthopedic implant.

-Before the arrival of a stainless-steel orthopedic implant to the operating room, there is a comprehensive product development procedure that closely assesses the various physical as well as chemical properties of the potential implant.
+Before the arrival of a stainless-steel orthopedic implant to the operating room, there is a comprehensive product development procedure.
+It closely assesses the various physical as well as chemical properties of the potential implant.
 Beyond making sure of the inherent stability of the implant, developers must also create compatibility of the implant within its destined anatomical environment.

-Additionally, there are closely-regulated sterilization, packaging, as well as distribution protocols created to make sure that the structural integrity of the fixation device and its eventual safety is not compromised.
+Additionally, there are closely-regulated sterilization, packaging, as well as distribution protocols.
+They are created to ensure that the structural integrity of the fixation device and its eventual safety is not compromised.

 In the case of hardware removal, these stainless-steel surgical implants after it is extricated from the patient’s body following a poorly documented, uncertain, post-vivo fate.
 However seemingly simple, the life of stainless-steel surgical implants is amazingly vast.